 Another story about how New Zealanders became Kiwis has its roots in shoe polish.
 In the early 1900s, a Scottish-born inventor living in Melbourne developed a boot polish that didn’t just shine shoes, it also preserved, waterproofed and softened the leather.
 He called it Kiwi polish, in honour of the country his wife called home – she hailed from Oamaru.
 During World War I, the polish proved so good it was adopted by the British and American armies, and it wasn’t long before New Zealand soldiers were no longer called Fernlanders or En Zedders, and were called Kiwis instead, a moniker that quickly transferred to New Zealanders in general.

 A natural fit.

 The nickname ‘Kiwi’ sits perfectly with New Zealanders’ national psyche.
 Just like the bird, New Zealanders are resolute, adaptable and just a bit quirky.
-As a symbol the kiwi bird transcends age, gender, race and creed and New Zealanders embraced it.
+As a symbol, the kiwi bird transcends age, gender, race, and creed, and New Zealanders embraced it.
 The New Zealand representative rugby league team was dubbed the Kiwis by a journalist in 1921 and has officially had this name since 1938.
-Before long Kiwi ‘blokes’ and ‘sheilas’ ate Kiwi brand bacon (promoted by a huge fibreglass kiwi), banked with Kiwibank, cheered for a horse named Kiwi in the Melbourne Cup and went to bed when ‘The Goodnight Kiwi’ ended TV broadcasting for the day.
+Before long Kiwi ‘blokes’ and ‘sheilas’ ate Kiwi brand bacon (promoted by a huge fiberglass kiwi), banked with Kiwibank, cheered for a horse named Kiwi in the Melbourne Cup and went to bed when ‘The Goodnight Kiwi’ ended TV broadcasting for the day.
 Next time you meet a Kiwi, remember they’re named after a bird, not a gooseberry.